Silvris/Magicite/README.md

 *The .bytes extension signifies a binary file that is to be loaded as a TextAsset.
 This is mainly used for the Pixel Remaster's music.

 **In order to load a .png as a Sprite, an accompanying .spritedata must be present within the folder.
-[SpriteData information can be found here.](#SpriteData).
+[SpriteData information can be found here.](#SpriteData)
 Without a .spritedata, the .png will be loaded as a Texture2D.

 ***The .atlas is a text file that has the names of the Sprites it should pack within it (each separated by Enter/Return).
 Each Sprite *must* have a .spritedata accompanying.

 # SpriteData:
 SpriteData attributes can be accessed by creating a .txt file, filling in the wanted parameters, and then renaming the file extension to .spriteData.